-30 Per IPA protocols, verification of sensitive metrics like family planning were treated carefully and with the required sensitivities.
+&lt;sup>30 Per IPA protocols, verification of sensitive metrics like family planning were treated carefully and with the required sensitivities.
 The enumerators only mentioned the metric being verified when it was confirmed that they were speaking to the primary respondent.
 Therefore, even if a family planning visit was being discussed over the phone, the husband would not know anything about the topic of conversation.
 For the children under 5 metrics, IPA typically treated such instances as replacement cases (see reasons for replacement from the Quarterly Verification and Payment Reports.)

-the verification.
-As such, like the RBF pilot, to achieve a reliable estimate of the results at a reasonable cost, the sample size of the scale-up program was determined at the overall program-level.
+size of the scale-up program was determined at the overall program-level.
 Specifically, the sample size was calculated to achieve a high precision of 2 percent with a confidence interval of 99%, meaning that the average error rate over the duration of the RBF should be approximately within +/- 2% of the error rate that would have been found if all results had been verified (as opposed to a sample-based approach).
 Even at the quarterly level, the sample size achieved a precision of 5% at a confidence interval of 95%.

-3) Sampling methodology

-Concerning the sampling methodology, the analysis determined that the sampling methodology unlikely led to biased verification error rates that impacted payments.
-The RBF's verification approach adopted a simple random sampling methodology to ensure that, on average, the sample at metric level was proportional to the reported data shared by LG, thereby ensuring accurate payment for results.31 To reduce verification costs, one modification was made.
+3) Sampling methodology Concerning the sampling methodology, the analysis determined that the sampling methodology unlikely led to biased verification error rates that impacted payments.
+The RBF's verification approach adopted a random sampling methodology to ensure that, on average, the sample at metric level was proportional to the reported data shared by LG, thereby ensuring accurate payment for results.31 To reduce verification costs, one modification was made.
 In each of the 2-week verification cycles only two out of five districts were selected.
 Given the geographical dispersion of district type I and district type 2, one district per district type was chosen (i.e., either Kyotera or Masaka was chosen for district type I or Lira, Mafubira (Jinja and Buikwe), or Wobulenzi for district type 2).32Given the higher number of expected results in district type 2 over the course of the RBF, this methodology was by design going to lead to a small under-representation of district type 2.
 This was considered acceptable as error rates were expected to be higher in the new districts that had not operated under an RBF before.
 While this was indeed the case for Lira and Wobulenzi, Mafubira (the largest district) presented overall lower error rates.33 However, overall, this is unlikely to have impacted the error rate as the difference between the weighted average error rate - taking into account the proportional contribution of districts to the sample (4) (30.9% vs 31.1%) (see Table 3).

-Masaka Kyotera Lira Mafubira Wobulenzi (I) Total results by district 234,371 274,062 280,381 494,529 118,574 (2) Percentage of total results 17% 20% 20% 35% 8% (3) Total sample size by district 1020 753 612 944 343 (4) Percentage sample size by district 28% 21% 17% 26% 9% (5) Average error rate per district 30.47% 29.04% 33.03% 27.84% 29.48%
+Masaka Kyotera Lira Mafubira Wobulenzi (I) Total results by district 234,371 274,062 280,381 494,529 118,574 (2) Percentage of total results (3) Total 17% 20% 20% 35% 8% sample size by district (4) 1020 753 612 944 343 Percentage sample size by district (5) Average 28% 21% 17% 26% 9% error rate per district 30.47% 29.04% 33.03% 27.84% 29.48%